 Today, the undecided voters who usually make the difference in a close presidential election are more pessimistic about the direction of the nation than the broader electorate and are looking to Democrat Barack Obama for a solution of economic issues.

-In the latest Bloomberg/Los Angeles Times poll, 22 percent of voters said they are undecided or could easily change their preference between Republican John McCain and Obama
+In the latest Bloomberg/Los Angeles Times poll, 22 percent of voters said they are undecided or could easily change their preference between Republican John McCain and Obama.

 Almost nine out of 10 of the undecided voters said the country is on the wrong track.
 That result is 10 points higher than for all registered voters.
 The percentage of undecided voters who said the economy is doing badly is 7 points higher than among the broader public.